ayoubdya/Moroccan-AI-Law-Assistant/nextjs_app/setup-monorepo.md

 # Add a package to the api workspace
 npm install package-name --workspace=api

-# Add a package to all workspaces
+# Add a shared package to the root (available to all workspaces)
+npm install package-name --save-dev

+# Add a development dependency to a specific workspace
-npm install package-name -w
+npm install package-name --workspace=web --save-dev
 ```

+This approach ensures that all dependencies are managed efficiently in a single node_modules folder, avoiding duplication and reducing disk space usage.

 ## Next Steps